pixlark/Badge/README.md

 loop <expr>
 ```

 `<expr>` will repeat until it evaluates to something other than nothing.
-For example, `loop nothing.` will loop forever, but `loop 17.` will loop only once.
+For example, `loop nothing.` will loop forever, but `loop 17.` will loop only once (and evaluate to 17).

 You can also exit a loop through a `break` statement. `break` statements take a value argument, which is what the loop itself evaluates to.
-If it exist naturally, it just evaluates to `nothing`.

 ```
 println(loop {